 A synopsis protocol is written before a new, or an update of an existing synopsis is produced.
 The protocol describes the methodology that will be used to produce the synopsis, which is based on the standard subject-wide Conservation Evidence synthesis methodology.
 Each protocol is reviewed by the synopsis advisory board, who are listed at the beginning of the protocol.
 The advisory board is a group of experts in diverse topics within the subject, representing the geographic range covered by the synthesis, and including a mix of academics, practitioners and policy-makers.

 Each protocol has been registered (on a specific date) on the Open Science Framework (https://osf.io/mz5rx/).

 Additional literature searches and advisory board members may be added during the development of synopsis, and in a small number of cases a decision may be made (in collaboration with the advisory board) to summarise the evidence for a subset of interventions, due to time restrictions for example.
 The introduction section of published synopses will detail the finalised methodology.
-For each published synopsis the complete list of literature sources searched can also be viewed here, and the advisory board here.
+For each published synopsis the complete list of literature sources searched can be viewed, as well as the advisory board.